nuremics/nuremics/README.md

   }
 ```

-The process input parameters that remain internal to the workflow are assigned fixed values directly within the mapping definition, without being exposed to the end-user.
+The **Proc** input parameters that remain internal to the workflow are assigned fixed values directly within the mapping definition, without being exposed to the end-user.

 ```mermaid
 erDiagram